 Sometimes a physical activity was my best distraction, sometimes something more meditative.
 Have a “menu.”

 The act of inventing a distraction can be the distraction.
-“Triple_a” was a distraction I made up when this big hairy gorilla of an urge wouldn’t go away.
+“Triple_a” (Acknowledge it, animate it, annihilate it) was a distraction I made up when this big hairy gorilla of an urge wouldn’t go away.
 I felt like I had invented the cure for cancer . . . wait, I did!